-4 | DISCUSSION
+4. DISCUSSION

-This study demonstrated the potential of integrating biorational pest management options by combining botanical insecticides and field margin vegetation to support agroecological intensification and sustainable management of aphid pests in the orphan crop legume Lablab.
-Our data showed that the use of botanical insecticides can deliver similar Lablab bean yields as those achieved with synthetic pesticides but with reduced impact on natural enemies of pests.
-This is consistent with other related studies undertaken by Tembo et al. (2018), Campos et al. (2019) and Soares et al. (2019).
+This study demonstrated the potential of integrating biorational pest management options 282 by combining botanical insecticides and field margin vegetation to support agro-ecological 283 intensification and sustainable management of aphid pests in the orphan crop legume Lablab.
+Our 284 data showed that the use of botanical insecticides can deliver similar Lablab bean yields as those 285 achieved with synthetic pesticides but with reduced impact on natural enemies of pests.
+This is 286 consistent with other related studies undertaken by Tembo et al. (2018), Campos et al. (2019) and 287 Soares et al. (2019).
+Furthermore, the abundance of natural enemies that contribute to biorational 288 289 pest management can be enhanced by florally rich margins around the crop that provide food and refuge for natural enemies that later move into crop fields for biological control as well as a 290 potential buffer against migrating pests (Bianchi and Wäckers 2008; Skirvin et al. 2011; Knapp 291 and Řezáč 2015; Ouispe et al. 2017).
+292